Product Designer | Design & Strategy

 THE FINAL V1 REDESIGN

-The redesign was for our persona, Adam, who is a young adult looking to expand his knowledge in managing finances.
+The redesign was for our persona, Kiry (Adam), who is a young adult looking to expand his knowledge in managing finances.
 He does not have as much technical experience so the interface had to be very natural and simple.
+We also gathered some insights from the limited user feedback.

 Lessons UX and UI redesigned